Do I need a Grant of Probate?

 Our solicitors can also provide separate advice on estate administration and individual aspects of the probate process at their hourly rates, which can be a cost-effective solution depending on how much legal input you need.

-The government also charges a court fee for grant of probate applications.
-The current court fee for probate is £215, if the value of the estate is over £5,000.
+The Government also charges a court fee for a Grant of Probate applications.
+The current court fee for probate is £300 if the value of the estate is over £5,000.
 There’s no fee if the estate is under £5,000.

 Further information